 There will be one or two required readings for each class.
 These will be listed in the module page ony this website and linked to on Canvas.
 It is essential that you complete these readings before class in order to contribute to and benefit from the discussion.
 To facilitate this, students are required to submit answers to one or two short questions about the readings the night before each class.
-Failure to submit answers by midnight will reduce your participation grade.
+Failure to submit answers before class will reduce your participation grade.

 Questions will be listed on Canvas along with the posted reading for each class.
 On some days, the readings will be divided up amongst the class.
 Please make sure you read each Canvas assignment carefully to avoid extra work.

 Problem sets – 25 percent